 Readiness for Brexit – Data Protection and GDPR

-Whilst we hope that matters will be clarified shortly, for the purposes of our business planning, we continue to prepare for the possibility of a no-deal Brexit scenario (where no Brexit deal is agreed between the UK and EU parliaments by 31st October 2019 and we still exit the EU on that date).
-This would mean there would be no transition period and since there is currently no adequacy decision in respect of the UK and GDPR, the UK would, in terms of data protection, be deemed a “third country”.
+Therefore, for the purposes of our business planning, we continue to prepare for the possibility of a no-deal Brexit scenario (where we have exited the EU on 31st January 2020 but have not agreed all trade and other arrangements before the end of the transition period on 31st December 2020 and no transition period extension is agreed).
+This would mean there would be no adequacy decision given in respect of the UK and GDPR, and the UK would, in terms of data protection, be deemed a “third country”

-Whilst, in the event of a no-deal Brexit, we will continue to operate in terms of data protection in fundamentally the same manner as we do now, we are currently making the necessary preparations to action on that day, certain additional measures and processes which will implement the changes and protections needed in view of the UK then being deemed a third country.
-Such measures and processes will ensure we remain compliant with UK and EU data protection laws, namely continuing compliance with GDPR standards and also compliance with the UK national data protection legislation that will apply on a no-deal Brexit (including the Data Protection Act 2018 and any additional or enacting legislation, together with ICO guidance).
+Whilst, in such event, we will continue to operate in terms of data protection in fundamentally the same manner as we do now, we are currently making the necessary preparations to action on 31st December 2020, certain additional measures and processes which will implement the changes and protections needed in view of the UK then being deemed a third country.
+Such measures and processes will ensure we remain compliant with UK and EU data protection laws, namely continuing compliance with both GDPR standards and the UK national data protection legislation (including the Data Protection Act 2018 and any additional or enacting legislation, together with ICO guidance)

 Such measures and processes would include: